 Go on a romantic stroll or a wine tasting adventure

-If the weather is fine and you’ve had your fill of shopping, check into your accommodation for the night.
-The afternoon can then be spent getting to know Kyneton and its surrounds on foot.
+Once you’ve had your fill of shopping, check into your accommodation for the night.
+The afternoon can then be spent getting to know Kyneton on foot.

 A leisurely stroll along the peaceful Campaspe River is a good place to start.

-If the weather doesn’t permit for lazy strolls and bush walks, you can always head on a mini wine safari to nearby cellar doors, including Kyneton’s very own urban cellar door, Musk Lane Wines.
+If the weather doesn’t permit for lazy strolls and bush walks, you can always head on a mini wine safari to nearby cellar doors.
+Check out Kyneton’s very own urban cellar door, Musk Lane Wines.
 Or pay a visit to the fantastic Kyneton Ridge Estate Cellar Door and Cafe (only a hop and a skip away from Black Hill Reserve).

 Spend some time languishing in your B&B, then its time for a cheeky appertif.